haltcase/trilogy/docsrc/reference/backends.md

 On the other hand this means performance likely isn't as stellar, and the queries are run synchronously.
-Synchronous vs asynchronous seems to be a [matter of debate][async-sync] when it comes to Node's competing SQLite libraries, trilogy normalizes both of these backends to Promises and you won't need to interact with them differently.
+Synchronous vs asynchronous seems to be a [matter of debate][async-sync] when it comes to Node's competing SQLite libraries, but trilogy normalizes both of these backends to Promises and you won't need to interact with them differently.

 ## memory-only